Solau92/DevFS-Projet-5-Testez-une-application-full-stack/ReadMe.md

 The reports are available in the folder : *./back/target/site/jacoco* (open *index.html* file).

 **!!
 Warning !!**
-When you run the tests, a database named "testfs" is created.
+When you run the tests, a database named "itestfs" is created.
 **But if it already exists it is beforehand dropped.**